asilvander/CIAN_Real_Estate/README.md

-CIAN - Real Estate price prediction](https://www.cian.ru/ - a largest Russian real estate portal with rich functionality.
+CIAN - Real Estate price prediction

+https://www.cian.ru/ - a largest Russian real estate portal with rich functionality.
 Cian group with is offering a new approach to the process of purchasing real estate with the aim to provide a one-stop services platform.
 Company offer a vast variety of services and cooperate with real estate agencies, insurance companies, banks and the real estate developers.

 In 2020 Cian Group in partnership with 1Cbit Russia has launched a project to develop an online real estate evaluation service in order to enrich cian.ru functionality and became a #1 Russian real estate portal.
 The evaluation is based on weightened importance factors for data taken from different sources: